-Space calculations determine the amount of free disk space in the / and /usr filesystems (and any other mounted filesystems), the disk space required for each subsystem, and also the net change in disk space if a subsystem is installed or removed.
+Space calculations determine the amount of free disk space in all mounted filesystems, the disk space required for each subsystem, the temporary requirement for disk space during the installation process, and the net change in disk space if a subsystem is installed or removed.
 If a detailed space check is requested, Inst also checks the disk for any deleted files, and for any local modifications to the installed software.